CYYJL/LS2Net/README.md

 **Reason for deletion:**

 This failure-case analysis and its corresponding figure were removed solely to reduce the manuscript page count.
 The main methodological contributions and experimental validation of LS²Net remain unchanged.

 ---
+## Deleted Content from Discussion and Conclusion

+The following materials were removed from the Discussion and Conclusion section of the manuscript solely to comply with the IEEE Regular Paper page limit.
+They are preserved here for editorial reference.

+### 1. Deleted Discussion and Conclusion: Overall Summary of LS²Net

+**Original location:**
+Section V, **Discussion and Conclusion**, at the **beginning of the section**.

+**Deleted text:**

+> Ultrasound imaging, as a widely used medical imaging modality, is applied for the diagnosis of multiple organs and systems throughout the body.
+To meet the growing clinical demands for accuracy, efficiency, and versatility, modern ultrasound systems are increasingly integrating multiple AI-assisted functions (lesion segmentation).
+However, deploying these segmentation models directly within ultrasound machines (on-device) for real-time inference is challenging due to the constraints of computational resources, memory capacity, and power consumption.
+Therefore, developing lightweight and efficient network architectures is essential.
+To address this need, we propose LS$^2$Net, a lightweight medical image segmentation framework that achieves a balance between segmentation accuracy and computational efficiency.
+The encoder combines global and local receptive fields to capture multi-scale contextual information, while the decoder employs a multi-receptive field fusion strategy to reconstruct fine-grained features at different levels.
+The LACS module further refines skip connections to preserve boundary details.
+Benefiting from these architectural designs, LS$^2$Net achieves a favorable trade-off between accuracy and efficiency, delivering state-of-the-art segmentation performance across five medical scenarios and seven datasets, and demonstrating strong generalization ability on four cross-dataset tests, while significantly reducing computational cost without sacrificing segmentation quality.

+**Reason for deletion:**
+This introductory summary of the proposed framework and its overall performance was removed solely to reduce the manuscript page count.
+The key methodology, experimental results, and contributions of LS$^2$Net remain fully presented in the main manuscript.

+---

+### 2. Deleted Discussion: On-Device Deployment and Real-Time Clinical Applications

+**Original location:**
+Section V, **Discussion and Conclusion**, immediately after the paragraph summarizing the overall performance of LS$^2$Net.

+**Deleted text:**

+> LS$^2$Net contains only 0.21M parameters and achieves an inference speed of 96 FPS, making it easily embeddable into ultrasound consoles or portable devices for real-time, on-device segmentation.
+This capability enables efficient operation directly on the ultrasound platform, allowing real-time segmentation of target regions during image acquisition and substantially enhancing the efficiency and intelligence of ultrasound examinations.
+Clinically, real-time lesion localization and quantitative visualization during scanning facilitate faster and more accurate diagnosis, which is particularly valuable in emergency, bedside, and primary healthcare settings where computational resources are limited.

+**Reason for deletion:**
+This discussion was removed solely to reduce the manuscript page count.
+The lightweight nature and real-time inference capability of LS$^2$Net remain reflected by the reported parameter count and inference speed in the main manuscript.

+---

+### 3. Deleted Discussion: Cross-Modality Generalization of the Collaborative Receptive Field Paradigm

+**Original location:**
+Section V, **Discussion and Conclusion**, after the discussion of the real-time on-device deployment capability of LS$^2$Net.

+**Deleted text:**

+> The collaborative receptive field paradigm integrates multi-scale receptive fields via a multi-branch architecture to jointly model structural and texture information.
+As it is inherently modality-agnostic, it demonstrates strong cross-modality generalization.
+In MRI and CT, large receptive fields capture global anatomical structures, while small receptive fields refine local details, enabling effective segmentation across different scales.
+In histopathology, large receptive fields model tissue-level context, whereas small receptive fields focus on cellular morphology, aligning well with cell-level analysis tasks.
+Overall, this paradigm provides a unified and flexible framework for multi-scale feature modeling, which can be readily extended to various medical imaging modalities and tasks.

+**Reason for deletion:**
+This broader discussion of the potential applicability of the collaborative receptive field paradigm to other medical imaging modalities was removed solely to reduce the manuscript page count.
+The main manuscript retains the core design and validation of the collaborative receptive field paradigm in ultrasound segmentation.

+---

+### 4. Deleted Discussion: Clinical Deployment and Future Work

+**Original location:**
+Section V, **Discussion and Conclusion**, after the discussion of the cross-modality generalization potential of LS$^2$Net.

+**Deleted text:**

+> In real-world clinical settings, imaging devices and computational resources vary significantly across institutions and regions, and the applicability of our model in such diverse environments remains to be further explored.
+In the future, we plan to deploy LS$^2$Net on edge computing devices and collaborate with clinicians for professional validation to further assess its feasibility and practicality in real-world clinical workflows.
+Through joint evaluation with medical experts, we aim to investigate the model’s consistency across different disease types, imaging parameters, and operator conditions, thereby confirming its clinical robustness and reliability.
+Moreover, the generalization capability of LS$^2$Net across various imaging devices and modalities warrants further investigation.
+We intend to conduct systematic multi-center and multi-device experiments to evaluate its stability and adaptability, enhancing its reliability in diverse clinical scenarios.
+LS$^2$Net is expected to promote the standardization and generalization of intelligent ultrasound-assisted diagnosis, providing a stable, efficient, and scalable intelligent diagnostic support system for remote areas and primary healthcare institutions.

+**Reason for deletion:**
+This discussion of clinical deployment, multi-center validation, multi-device generalization, and future research directions was removed solely to reduce the manuscript page count.
+The removal does not affect the reported experimental findings or the main conclusions of the study.

+---

+### 5. Deleted Discussion: Fine-Grained Feature Processing and Lightweight Decoder Design

+**Original location:**
+Section V, **Discussion and Conclusion**, at the **end of the section**.

+**Deleted text:**

+> LS$^2$Net implements fine-grained processing for different types of features, establishing a coarse-to-fine feature handling strategy that enables diversified feature representations.
+Meanwhile, the RRSC module optimizes skip connections, effectively reducing the computational burden on the decoder and accelerating feature reconstruction.
+LS$^2$Net provides a novel approach for lightweight segmentation models that balance performance and speed, offering a practical solution to meet the demands of clinical applications.

+**Reason for deletion:**
+This concluding discussion was removed solely to reduce the manuscript page count and avoid redundancy with the detailed descriptions of the network architecture and modules provided in the main manuscript.
+The corresponding methodological contributions and efficiency advantages remain documented elsewhere in the manuscript.

+---